rhkr827/rhkr827/README.md

 👀 Both worked in semiconductor field

 🖥️ IT Field Engineer
-  - Maintenance Software system configuring Windows Server & MS-SQL
+  - Maintenance Software system configured with Windows Server & MS-SQL

 ⌨️ Windows Desktop App Developer
-  - Developed Software used in equipment
+  - Developed Software used in equipment.
+  - Using languages such as C++(MFC), C#, Python, Matlab and MS-SQL
+  - Using TortoiseSVN, Jira.
+And Github personally but all repositories are set to private.

 ### Skills
 <table><tr><td valign="top" width="33%">